voxpupuli/puppet-gitlab/README.md

 of the specific modules.

-It requires only the [puppetlabs-apt](https://forge.puppetlabs.com/puppetlabs/apt) module when using it under a Debian based OS and the paramater `manage_package_repo` is not false.
+It requires only the [puppetlabs-apt](https://forge.puppetlabs.com/puppetlabs/apt) module when using it under a Debian based OS and the parameter `manage_package_repo` is not false.
 Furthermore the `stdlib` module is required.

 At least on RedHat based OS versions, it's required that Puppet is configured with the [`stringify_facts`](https://docs.puppetlabs.com/references/3.stable/configuration.html#stringifyfacts) setting set to `false` (Puppet < 4.0), otherwise